 Are Cane Corsos Good Family Pets?

+The Cane Corso can be a loving and devoted companion that wants nothing more than to please its owner.
+They are also known to be great guard dogs with a sharp sense of alertness.
 However, since they are a large sized dog, they do not make the best dog for families with small children.